-TL;DR: Most new manager training fails because it teaches theory instead of building skills.
-Real new manager training focuses on what managers actually do: documenting performance, having hard conversations, and making defensible decisions under pressure.
-If your managers can't handle a termination, a conflict, or a budget cut without calling you, your training didn't work.
+TL;DR: Most new manager training fails because it teaches theory instead of building skill.
+Real new manager training focuses on what managers actually do: documenting performance, having hard conversations, managing conflict, coaching employees, and making defensible decisions under pressure.
+If managers cannot handle a termination, a conflict, or a performance issue without immediate rescue from HR, the training did not build enough capability.

 Awareness is not capability.
 If training never forces managers to apply judgment under real pressure, it usually collapses the moment something gets messy.